Cornelio Fabro: The Metaphysical Notion of Participation (1939)

 Fabro's The Metaphysical Notion of Participation (1939) is divided into three parts.
 Part One explores the Platonic and Aristotelian sources in Aquinas's notion of participation.
 Part Two expounds the distinction between predicamental participation and transcendental participation.
 Part Three argues for the real distinction between essence and being in finite creatures and outlines the distinction between natural and supernatural participation.

 Neo-Thomism and Suarezism (1941)

-Fabro's Neo-Thomism and Suazezism is a spirited defense of Thomas Aquinas's position on the real distinction between essence and the act of being in creatures.
-Fabro wrote a series of four articles from 1939-1941 on the real distinction and two of them from the journal Divus Thomas (Piacenza) were published as a book in 1941.
+Fabro's Neo-Thomism and Suarezism is a spirited defense of Thomas Aquinas's position on the real distinction between essence and the act of being in creatures.
+Fabro wrote a series of four articles from 1939 to 1941 on the real distinction and two of them from the journal Divus Thomas (Piacenza) were published as a book in 1941.
 The articles were part of a response to Pedro Descoqs, S.J., who claimed in a 1938 article that Aquinas never taught that there was a real distinction between essence and existence.